TuulaP/jubilant-eureka/README.md

 ## Todo

 * Could be simplified.
-* 2nd script assumes that .csv file have HTML encodings in place.
+* 2nd script assumes that .csv file has HTML encodings in place.
 * Might croak if file sizes are not as expected (too few lines, etc.)
 * The output files are brutally *overwritten* so run in empty directory only!